- Start: March/April 2016

 During construction, one travel lane in each direction will stay open on Burrard Street.
 Some full road closures will be needed on weekends to allow for major roadwork and final paving.

-Road and electrical construction continues at Burrard St and Pacific St intersection.
-This intersection will operate with reduced vehicle capacity (number of lanes) throughout project construction.
+Road and electrical construction continues.
+This intersection will operate with reduced vehicle capacity (number of lanes) until the end of the project.

-Work on the west side of the bridge continues, and traffic lanes have been reduced from five vehicle lanes to three vehicle lanes.
-The City will maintain pedestrian and bicyle movements ove the bridge throughout project construction.
+Work on the west side of the bridge is now underway.
+Traffic lanes have been reduced from five vehicle lanes to three vehicle lanes.
+Pedestrian and bicycle access will be maintained over the bridge.

 Access to residences and businesses

 Access to residences and businesses will be maintained at all times.
 Sidewalks and crosswalks will be generally maintained throughout construction.

 Help is always available for anyone in crisis or distress.